lbke/ssr-theory/readme.md

     })
 }
 // this function will be run during static render for all the private articles of the database, and also be run during request-time render
-// there is no way to tell whether it's static or request-time render, and that's expected! export async function propsGetter(req: Request): Props {
+// there is no way to tell whether it's static or request-time render, because you don't need to! export async function propsGetter(req: Request): Props {
     const { urlParams, header } = req
     // this header has to be set by an upfront server
-    // you cannot check if the user has a subscription here, because
-    // you might be
+    // all security checks are done by an upfront server/middleware,
-    if (header["X-PAID"] === true) {
+    // here we focus only on the render if (header["X-PAID"] === true) {
        const privateArticle = await fetchPrivateArticle(urlParams.id)
        return { privateArticle }